Emperor Wu of Northern Zhou: DNA analysis

+His face was reconstructed in 2024 using the DNA analysis, CNN posted his reconstructed face.

 Early reign

 Emperor Wu was said to be largely a silent emperor early in his reign, giving Yuwen Hu free rein over the government, although he appeared to start cultivating a group of officials who would be loyal to him as the years went by.
 He formally bestowed Yuwen Hu with not only the military authorities, but also authority over all six ministries.